RobertDorazio/MultispeciesOccupancy/README.md

 - *EstimatePosteriorStats.R* -- estimates posterior summary statistics from Markov chains

-- *AppendixS1_MCMC.pdf* -- description of MCMC algorithms used to fit the multivariate probit (MP) occupancy model
+- *AppendixS1_MCMC.pdf* -- description of MCMC algorithm used to fit the multivariate probit (MP) occupancy model